hazama-yuinyan/TSLisp/README.md

-#TypeScript Lisp 1.1                                    Jan.
+# TypeScript Lisp 1.1                                    Jan.
 19 2013
 -------------------
-A small Lisp implementation in TypeScript
+A small Lisp implementation in TypeScript.

-TS Lisp uses the following objects as Lisp values: numbers and strings => JavaScript's primitive values(and objects) nil                 => null symbols             => Symbol class objects
+TS Lisp uses the following objects as Lisp values:
+  numbers and strings => JavaScript's primitive values(and objects)
+  nil                 => null
+  symbols             => Symbol class objects
   Cons cells          => Cell class objects
-Since the Cell class implements IEnumerable interface, which is similar to the one in C# (see Common.ts for more info), you can enumerate it fairly easily.
+Since the Cell class implements IEnumerable interface, which is similar to the one in C#
+(see Common.ts for more info), you can enumerate it fairly easily.

-##How to use it
+## How to use it
 First clone the git repository and execute `git submodule init` and `git submodule update`.
 Then you must be ready to get it working.
 Just open the "console.html" file on your favorite web browser with cross-site scripting on, which can be enabled on Chrome using the
 `allow-access-from-files` switch, and you'll see the TSLisp console welcoming you.

 Or if you prefer to compile the code by yourself, just type `./compile.sh` command into the terminal, if you have bash installed.
 Otherwise, you have to execute the commands one by one to compile it.

-##Characteristics
+## Characteristics
 * It's basically a subset of Emacs Lisp but it uses static scope instead of dynamic.
 * It'll always do tail call optimization.
 * The symbol '*version*' refers to a cons cell whose car is the version number and cdr is the platform name